irinapovolotskaya/fuel-plugin-cisco-aci/doc/fuel-plugin-cisco-aci.rst

     compute11,compute21=1/10
     compute12=1/11

-* For both cases (autodiscovery and static) configs on controller nodes, *<neutron.conf>* should have admin credentials:
+* For both cases (autodiscovery and static), configuration files on controller nodes (*neutron.conf*) should have admin credentials:

   ::